Automated Customer Service Software: AI Chatbot & Ticket Bot Showdown (2024)

 Deep Dive: Zendesk

 Zendesk is a powerhouse in customer service, offering a comprehensive suite of tools for managing support tickets, providing self-service resources, and engaging with customers across multiple channels.
-Their strength lies in its robust ticketing system and ability to handle complex support workflows.
+Their strength lies in its ticketing system and ability to handle complex support workflows.
 Zendesk now has mature AI tools, which puts it in competition with more AI-only vendors.

 Key Features: